Skip to content

 K8s Jobs

 When the TaskConsumer runs inside a Kubernetes cluster, CPU bound tasks can be dispatched as Kubernetes Jobs instead of local subprocesses.
-This offloads heavy computation to dedicated pods, keeping the consumer event loop free.
+This offloads heavy computation to dedicated pods and keeps the consumer event loop free.

 How it works